How Non-Mortgage Debt Has Changed Amid Coronavirus Crisis

 Metros where non-mortgage debt decreased in first half of 2020

-The 16 metros that saw decreases in non-mortgage debt are all in the West or Midwest, except for Jackson, Miss., and Baltimore.
+Of the 16 metros where non-mortgage debt decreased, all are in the West or Midwest, except for Jackson, Miss., and Baltimore.

 Jackson had the highest starting and ending non-mortgage debt balance from January 2020 to June 2020, while Grand Rapids, Mich., had the lowest.